Last Updated: February 22, 2023

 • The Sun Monument

 The Old Town is not a big area of Zadar – you can walk from one end to the other in about 15 minutes.
-That means that you can spend the entire day exploring, and take your time at each new place.
+That means that you can spend the entire day exploring, and take your time.

 Zadar Cathedral